Shivansh-635/Digital-Literacy-Project/README.md

-# Digital-Literacy-Project
+# Digital Literacy Project
-📘 Digital Skills Project – README
+Digital Skills Project – README
-📌 Project Title

 Digital Literacy and Awareness

-# 🎯Objective
+# Objective

 The objective of this project is to develop awareness about digital literacy, including safe internet usage, cyber security, online communication, and responsible digital behavior.